Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Implementation Details

 \subsection{Selection of Truncation Level}

-Selection of the truncation level $l$ is an important element of effective approximation of the posterior distribution $p(\phi|\bm{d})$ under the Algorithm \ref{alg-truncated}. \cite{DIMANN201352} propose a sequential approach for selection of $l$ in the case of vine estimation.
+Selection of the truncation level $l$ is an important element in effective approximation of the posterior distribution $p(\phib|\bm{d})$ under Algorithm~\ref{alg-truncated}. \cite{DIMANN201352} propose a sequential approach for selection of $l$ in the case of vine estimation.
 One sequentially fits models with an increasing truncation level until the quality of fit stays stable or computational resources are depleted.
 We adopt similar idea for the case of VC of computer models with vine copulas.
-Let $\lambda(l)$ represents the value of variational parameter estimated with the Algorithm \ref{alg-truncated} for a fixed truncation level $l$.
-One can then sequentially increase $l$ until $\Delta(\lambda(l+1),\lambda(l)) < \epsilon$ for some distance metric $\Delta$ and a desired tolerance $\epsilon$.
+Let $\lambdab(l)$ represents the value of variational parameter estimated with Algorithm~\ref{alg-truncated} for a fixed truncation level $l$.
+One can then sequentially increase $l$ until $\|\lambdab(l+1) - \lambdab(l)\| < \epsilon$ for some norm $\| \cdot \|$ and a desired tolerance $\epsilon$.